 Make a ladybug-friendly light trap at home with common items in your kitchen.
 Cut a plastic soda bottle in half and flip the top half into the bottom portion to create a funnel.
 Add an LED light into the funnel, leaving room for the ladybugs to enter the bottom of the bottle.
 The beetles will flock toward the light but then get stuck in the trap, ready for release outside.

 When the fall rolls around, fill your home, garden, and porches with mums—a plant ladybugs particularly hate.
 Since this is the prime season ladybugs will come looking for a place to stay for the winter, the smell of the mums will deter them from filling your property.

 7. Natural Repellent

 A range of herbs and essential oils can also deter ladybugs from gathering or entering your home in the first place.
 Be sure to check if these items are safe for pets and children if they are in an easy-to-access location.
 In the case of essential oils, dilute a few drops in a carrier oil or a spritzer bottle and spread across the areas where the bugs congregate.

 - Lemon or orange oil

 - Cloves or clove oil

 You can also find a range of very thorough ladybug repellents and killers online.
 Many of the sprays aim to keep ladybugs from gathering and kill bugs if they do come in contact with the dried spray.

 Recommended Providers for Ladybug Control

 Pest control is often best left to the professionals, especially if you’re uncertain how far your infestation extends.
 Ladybugs can hide in walls, crevices, and other small spaces simply too difficult to scope out on your own.
 We’ve analyzed the country’s best pest control companies that know how to get rid of ladybugs in your home or garden and keep them away.
-Terminix, Orkin, and Aptive provide comprehensive pest management services both to diagnose and treat your pest issue.
+Terminix and Orkin provide comprehensive pest management services both to diagnose and treat your pest issue.